 Bank Indonesia holds rates steady, focus remains on rupiah

-- The bank also left unchanged the overnight deposit facility and lending facility rates at 3.75 per cent and 5.50 per cent, respectively.
+- The bank leaves unchanged the overnight deposit facility and lending facility rates at 3.75% and 5.5%, respectively.
 PHOTO: BLOOMBERG

 [JAKARTA] Indonesia’s central bank held rates unchanged for a fifth straight policy review on Thursday (Feb 19), as expected, saying its focus was on stabilising the rupiah currency while continuing to assess the impact of its past rate cuts on the economy.